Vonr/vonr.github.io/articles/why-rust.md

 I have used a variety of languages since I first started my foray into programming.

-I started with Javascript, learnt Java, hopped to Kotlin, pivoted to Go, and touched on a bunch of other languages along the way.

-Despite all my time with these other languages, I find myself routinely reaching for Rust for whatever I am working on.
+However, despite all my time with many other languages, I often find myself reaching for Rust for whatever I am working on.

-Rust was a language that I had a lot of trouble picking up.
+Rust was a language that I had a lot of trouble picking up,
-I attempted learning it 8 times before it finally clicked.
-What made it so different, and why do I enjoy it?
+but what made it so different, and why do I enjoy it?

 ## The Borrow Checker